 Know the legal requirements for contractors in your state.

-Meanwhile, the FTC suggests:.
+Meanwhile, the FTC suggests:

 Seek multiple estimates: A written estimate should be very detailed, specifying the work to be done, the materials required, the target completion date and the price.
 Beware the lowest bid and ask for an explanation if there’s a big difference among the estimates.